huseyin-aln/FireBlog-App-RP/README.md

 ```

 ## Acknowledgements
-- This project is built using React. context and firebase.
+- This project is built using React, context and firebase.
 - The blog home page can be viewed by anyone.
 However, the user must be logged in to access the detail page.
 If user is not login, must be registered.
-- The user can update or delete the block he wrote.
+- The user can update or delete the blog he wrote.
 He cannot take action on blogs that he did not write himself.
 - The user is informed about the login processes and the changes that occur on the page.
 - Responsive design is provided on the compatibility side.